GSA/fpki-guides/_crls/index.md

 collection: crls
 permalink: /crls/
 ---
-This page lists the endpoints to retrieve the certificates and certificate revocation lists (CRLs) for the trust infrastructure CAs.
-We are working on compiling and adding information for ALL CAs currently in the Federal PKI network.
+This page lists the endpoints to retrieve the certificates and certificate revocation lists (CRLs) for the infrastructure CAs.
+We are working on compiling and adding information for ALL CAs currently in the Federal PKI.

 When downloading **any** Certificate file from the list below, please verify the thumbprint (hash) on the downloaded file.
 You can [verify the hash](#verify-a-hash) using common utilities on operating systems.